This page offers information on how to use V-Ray Benchmark.

 For best results, close any extraneous running apps from your system (such as web browsers, 3d applications like 3ds Max or Maya, etc) and restart to give the benchmark full use of your system resources (CPU usage, RAM, etc.) before running.
 If you are using a laptop, it is recommended to switch on your power adapter for maximum performance.

-You will be presented with a Freeware Benchmarking License Agreement window, where you should acquaint yourself with the License Agreement in order to proceed.
+You will be presented with an End User License Agreement window, where you should acquaint yourself with the License Agreement in order to proceed.

 The License Agreement will always appear the first time you run Benchmark.
 Once you agree, it will not re-appear upon next launch.